kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 	docker run -ti ubuntu:16.04

 Alternatively, you can mount local directories directly into the docker container.
-The advantage of this approach is that you can access the same files from your own environment as well as within the docker container:
+The advantage of this approach is that you can access the same files from your own environment as well as within the docker container.

-	docker run -ti -v /Users/alasoo/igv/:/data:rw ubuntu:16.04 bash
+	docker run -ti -v /Users/alasoo/igv/:/data:rw ubuntu:16.04 bash You can learn more about docker volumes from this [tutorial](https://rominirani.com/docker-tutorial-series-part-7-data-volumes-93073a1b5b72).

 ## Install commonly used utilities
 The vanilla ubuntu image is missing some important utilities such as wget (for downloading files), bzip2 (for uncompressing them) and less (for viewing them).